-You may install 128 MB, 256 MB, 512 MB and 1 GB unbuffered non-ECC DDR2 DIMMs into the DIMM sockets.
+You may install 256 MB, 512 MB and 1 GB unbuffered non-ECC DDR2 DIMMs into the DIMM sockets.

 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
-Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
+Any excess memory from the higher-sized channel is then mapped for single-channel operation. - For single-channel configuration, install either two single-sided memory modules or one double-sided memory modules. - Install single-sided memory modules when using four DDR2 DIMM modules. - Always install DIMMs with the same CAS latency.
 For optimum compatibility, it is recommended that you obtain memory modules from the same vendor.
-Refer to the DDR2 Qualified Vendors List on the next page for details. - If you install two 1 memory modules, the system may only recognize less than 2GB because the address space is reserved for other critical functions.
-This limitation appears on Windows® XP 32bit operation system which does not support Physical Address Extension (PAE). - If you install Windows® XP 32-bit operation system, a total memory of less than 2GB is recommended. - This motherboard does not support memory modules made up of 128 Mb chips or double sided x16 memory modules.
+Visit ASUS websie (www.asus.com) for the latest Qualified Vendor Lists. - If you install two1 GB memory modules, the system may only recognize less than 2 GB because the address space is reserved for other critical functions.
+This limitation appears on Windows® XP 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows® XP 32-bit operation system, a total memory of less than 2 GB is recommended

-Qualified Vendors Lists (QVL) DDR2-533
+Qualified Vendors Lists (QVL)

+DDR2-533